 Choose a site ...

-Pymhill (or Pim Hill) Mine known to have been worked in the 1600's its main period of activity was in the 1860's.
+Known to have been worked in the 1600's its main period of activity was in the 1860's.
 Some surface and underground features survive.
 Vanadium ore was reputed to have been found here and Cobalt is present in the white sandstones in the northern part of the mine.